AIKIDO | 合氣道

 Aikido training requires the student to squarely face conflict, not to run away from it.
 Through this very concrete, physical experience, an Aikido practitioner learns to face the situations of life in a proactive and constructive manner.
 Patterns of avoidance and fear are revealed and examined.
 The defensive reactions and tensions one often experiences in response to pressure and conflict, and which so often elicits a violet reaction, can be better recognized and de-escalated.
 With dedicated and diligent training, a transformed person – straightforward, brave, yet humble, and with the ability to be both strong and compassionate or yielding, as needed in the circumstance – can be revealed through this training.

-You are welcome to observe any scheduled Aikido class at the dojo, either by making an appointment by email, text or by phone.
-Or, you can arrive at the dojo about 10 minutes before the start time of the class you wish to observe.
+You are welcome to observe any scheduled 'non-private' Aikido class at the dojo, by making an appointment by email, text or by phone.
+Alternatively, you may arrive at the dojo about 10 minutes before the start time of the class you wish to observe.
 Click to View our Dojo Calendar.